olaf-ideas/thai/README.md

 | 5 - 10            | 1                |

 ### Maximum Number of Cards in Hand
 Maximum values can be calculated using the formula: `min(6, ⌊ 23 / N ⌋)`, where `N` is the number of players.
+This prevents from situations where all cards all dealt and the biggest hand type is known.

 | Players in Game | Max Cards in Hand |
 |-----------------|-------------------|